kevinfoley/SWATEliteForce/ALLCHANGES.md

   - Damage is now required to trigger the direct impact stun effect.
   - May now be equipped as a secondary weapon
 * Colt M4A1 Carbine:
+  - Completely remodelled and reskinned.
+  - New inventory thumbnail.
   - New ammo types: AP, JSP
-  - Four variants in total (M4A1, Suppressed M4A1, M4A1 w/ Aimpoint, Suppressed M4A1 w/ Aimpoint)
+  - Eight variants in total - choice of CQB, Aimpoint or Suppressed, or some combination of these.
   - Retextured and remodeled
 * AK47 Machinegun:
   - Now has a flashlight